 Let me take this time to apologise to everyone who works in HR because I am about to use your industry as an example for this section and it is not exactly flattering.

 Whenever I have to write about topics I am not exactly passionate about, I try to find out what makes me passionate and is relevant to the same audience.
-Take HR, for example, I know its crucial and highly skilled industry, but as someone who is constantly hiring and having to deal with HR issues, I am not enthused that much by the notion.
+Take HR, for example, I know it’s a crucial and highly skilled industry, but as someone who is constantly hiring and having to deal with HR issues, I am not enthused that much by the notion.

 Here’s where it gets interesting because I am fascinated by the psychology behind HR and how it integrates into almost every aspect of an employees journey in the company.
 So that will help me write a story I can relate to well.